 Are you a betta owner worrying about whether your fish is reaching the end of its natural life span?
-Many betta fish owners don’t know How to tell if betta is dying of old age.
+Many betta fish owners don’t know how to tell if a betta fish is dying of old age.

 It can be challenging to tell when your betta has passed away from natural causes without knowing the signs of old age in betta fish.